ElmoDFGD/ElmoRim/README.md

 - _YOU_ for reading this.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.
 - Halgari and the WJ Team for this amazing platform.
+- aljoxo for letting me use his README.md as a template.